 PrEP Short for “pre-exposure prophylaxis,” PrEP is an HIV prevention strategy in which HIV-negative people take an oral pill once a day or following the “2-1-1” strategy, whichever is easiest for you.

 PrEP 2-1-1 involves taking PrEP medication around times of anal sex instead of once per day.
 PrEP 2-1-1 is named for its schedule of dosing: You take two pills 2-24 hours before sex, one pill 24 hours after the initial dose, and one final pill 24 hours later.
 Take two pills to reduce their risk of HIV infection.

 Good news!
 You can live a healthier and longer life.
 Using ART to reach an undetectable viral load means that there is less HIV in your body.
 Less HIV means less damage to your immune system, allowing you to stay healthier and live longer.

 Studies have shown that people with an undetectable viral load have effectively no risk of transmitting the virus to their HIV-negative partners.
 More people on effective treatment and with their virus in check means more HIV infections are prevented—an approach called “treatment as prevention,” or TasP.

 “Undetectable” does not mean “cured.”
 An undetectable viral load means that so few copies of the virus are present in the blood that today’s monitoring tests are unable to detect them.
 Even with an undetectable viral load, however, an HIV-positive person still has the virus.

 While suppressing the virus to undetectable levels has clear benefits for both people living with HIV and HIV-negative people, treatment as prevention is just one strategy for preventing new HIV infections.
-Other essential tools for HIV prevention include condoms and lube, sterile syringes for people who inject drugs or hormones, PrEP for HIV-negative individuals, regular HIV testing, self-education about HIV and sexual health, and open communication with sex partners.
+Other essential tools for HIV prevention include condoms, sterile syringes for people who inject drugs or hormones, PrEP for HIV-negative individuals, regular HIV testing, self-education about HIV and sexual health, and open communication with sex partners.